On decoder-only architecture for speech-to-text and large language model integration: Results and discussions

-The LoRA finetuning result is shown as E5 in Table 1.
-Compared with E4, an additional 1.8 BLEU score improvement is obtained though the LoRA finetuning.
+E4 and E6 represent our systems with LoRA fine-tuning.
+Comparing E4 over E3 shows the gains using LoRA fine-tuning when using a causal attention mask while comparing E6 over E5 show corresponding gains when using a non-causal attention mask.
+We can obtain an additional increase of 1.5 and 1.6 average BLEU score, respectively.
 Note that only 2.1M additional parameters are added as adaptors.
 Potentially better performance might be observed when larger rank is used.
 We leave this exploration for future works.